goyalpramod/goyalpramod.github.io/_blogs/demysitifying_diffusion_models.markdown

 To understand it in our context, think instead of segmenting objects, we are segmenting the noise.
 Trying to find out the particular places where noise is present.

 To prevent the U-net from losing important information while down-sampling, skip connections are added.
-These send back the compressed encoded image back to the decoder so they have context from there as well.
+These send the compressed encoded image back to the decoder so they have context from there as well.

 #### Coding the original U-Net

-They are easier to understand when we write them down in code.
+It's easier to understand when we write it down in code.
 So let us do that.
 (We start with coding the original U-Net out first, then add the complexities of the one used in Stable Diffusion later)

 ```python
 class DoubleConv(nn.Module):